If you are about to start your first (or another) IVF cycle you may be wondering if acupuncture may be of benefit to

-Acupuncture on the day of embryo transfer has been found to show significant benefit for women who have increased stress levels or who have had multiple previous IVF cycles, or where there was a low baseline pregnancy rate (Smith 2019).
-Continuing this approach in the two-week wait is also helpful for these women to manage IVF related stress and anxiety.
-Embryo Transfer acupuncture is ideally done on same day (or within 24 hours) and on site or without involving long or stressful travel.
+Acupuncture on the day of embryo transfer has been found to show benefit for women who have increased stress levels or who have had multiple previous IVF cycles, or where there was a low baseline pregnancy rate (Smith 2019).
+Continuing this approach in the two-week wait is also helpful for these women to manage stress and anxiety.
+Embryo transfer acupuncture is usually done on same day (or within 24 hours).

 Is acupuncture safe in the weeks after Embryo Transfer and during pregnancy?

 Acupuncture during the two week wait can be useful to reduce stress and anxiety.
 It also considered to be extremely safe in pregnancy when administered by a registered acupuncturist.
 Acupuncture treatments during your two week wait avoid any acupuncture points that are contraindicated in pregnancy.

 Many patients like to continue acupuncture for the first 12 weeks of pregnancy.
-Acupuncture during pregnancy may incorporate points that are traditionally used to help manage nausea and fatigue and support early pregnancy physiology.
+Acupuncture during pregnancy may incorporate points that are traditionally used to help manage fatigue and support early pregnancy physiology.
 Often patients report the experience as quite relaxing and rejuvenating.

 How to book in for your acupuncture with us?

-The Acupuncture Pregnancy Clinic has 5 locations all nearby to IVF clinics.
+The Acupuncture Pregnancy Clinic has 5 locations all near to IVF clinics.
 For more information or research check out our website www.acupuncturepregnancy.com.au

 You are welcome to book online here.